Learning Perspective course descriptions, 2025-26 spring semester

 THEA-240 Acting I (4 Credits) (PA) Introduction to the acting process through study of its basic principles and development of fundamental performance skills.
 Studio work includes improvisational exercises, scene study and various performance projects.
 Emphasis on the use of creative imagination in the context of performance.

-Perspective on Human Existence and Values (PH)
+Perspective of Human Values (PH)

 ASIA-200 Intro to Asian Studies (4 Credits) (PH, G) An introduction to Asia as a world region of great diversity, dynamism, and contemporary significance.
 Students will encounter interdisciplinary approaches to the study of Asia and attend to the lived experiences and perspectives of Asian peoples and individuals.